 I remember well that Japanese shoppers during the 1980s could not get enough of Burberry’s bags, ties and coats and the same is now happening throughout the Pacific Rim.
 A survey of high-end department stores by Credit Suisse suggests that Burberry’s brand is equal to that of Chanel, Louis Vuitton and Hermes.

 Burberry’s stock is, on a price-to-earnings basis, the least expensive of these three luxury stocks even as same-store sales were up 37% in the first half of fiscal-year 2022 on a year-over-year basis.
 Its strategic plan includes opening dozens of new stores in emerging markets.

-All three of these luxury stocks are in strong uptrends and tap into sizable growth markets with healthy profit margins.
+All three of these luxury stocks tap into sizable growth markets with healthy profit margins.
 Consider adding some luxury to your portfolio today.

 *This post has been updated from an original version, published in 2019.